Woke Disney, trying to navigate a tricky representational path, steps all over itself throughout.

 Kat Coiro’s film takes comedy of discomfort to new levels of cringe-worthiness.

-I have reservations about the packaging, but this is a decent transfer of a lovingly detail-oriented period melodrama, from one of its finest contemporary practitioners.
+This is a decent transfer of a lovingly detail-oriented period melodrama, from one of its finest contemporary practitioners.